Putin (film): Synopsis

 The film covers the life of Vladimir Putin and focuses on key milestones in Putin's real life, including his childhood in Leningrad in the post-World War II Soviet Union, his recruitment into the KGB and subsequent Cold War-era career as an intelligence officer, and his tenure as the President of Russia.
 The film concludes with a fictionalized portrayal of Putin’s death.

 Production

 The film was produced by the independent production and distribution company XYZEl.
 The film was shot across various countries to authentically depict significant locations tied to Putin’s life and career, including Russia, Ukraine, Israel, Syria, Jordan and Poland.

 Use of artificial intelligence

 Artificial intelligence (AI) was used to alter the facial features of the lead actor, Sławomir Sobala, to make him look almost identical to Vladimir Putin.
 The technology used in the film was specifically developed for the film by the Polish studio AIO.
 This marks the first instance in cinematic history where AI was used to digitally transform the lead actor’s appearance for an entire motion picture.

-Distribution
+Release

 It was shown to international distributors at the Cannes Film Festival.
-It was planned to be presented in nearly fifty countries.
+It was sold to nearly fifty countries.

+Reception

+In 2026, it received the Snake Award, issued for the worst cinematographic failures in Polish cinema, "for a film that is almost as bad as the character it tries to tell the story about".